-As usual, we get off the plane after a long international flight, clear immigration and customs, and hail a ride to our hotel.
-Once again we're in a new country where everything feels different, the food isn’t what we usually eat, and the people are speaking a different language.
+As frequent travelers, we’re used to clearing immigration and customs after a long international flight, and hailing a ride.
+We’re used to landing in a new country where everything feels different, the food isn’t what we’re used to eating, and the people are speaking a different language.

-Visiting well over 30 countries on four continents has made us take all of that in stride … but we aren’t used to the traffic here, suddenly moving at lightning speed on eight-lane highways.
+After having visited 50-odd countries on six continents, we’ve learned to take that all in stride … but not this time.
+We aren’t used to traffic moving at lightning speed on eight-lane highways.
 Where’s the bumper-to-bumper snail’s pace that we’ve grown accustomed to?
 Where are the car horns?
 And why are all the cars staying in their own lanes?

-As much as I expected things to be new when I went to another country, I also expected things to be the same when I came home.
+As much as I expected things to be new when I went to another country, I also expected things to be the same when I returned home to America.
 But it isn’t.
 Everything seems different.

 Except … It’s not.
 I’m the one who’s changed.